 There will be an annual two-day conference to bring together trainees, mentors, and partners.
 This conference will feature presentations from international experts in stroke clinical trials and will highlight trainee research and offer multiple networking events both with peers and StrokeCog mentors.

-We will also offer new intensive, hands-on training opportunities with an in-depth focus on high priority topics in stroke research through the creation of an innovative program of annual in-person one week summer training institutes.
+We will also offer intensive, hands-on training opportunities with an in-depth focus on high priority topics in stroke research through the creation of an innovative program of in-person weeklong training institutes.

 Experiential Translational Workshops